 - Having a low income.

 - Being African-American: African-Americans tend to be in poorer physical health, and have lower incomes, than Caucasians.
-They therefore face greater stress as caregivers to their spouses than their white counterparts.
+They, therefore, face greater stress as caregivers to their spouses than their white counterparts.

 - Living alone with a patient.

-- Helping a highly dependent patient.
+- Helping a highly dependent person.

 People who are less emotionally stable or who have high anxiety levels tend to experience specific events more stressfully than others.
 Some doctors describe an exaggerated negative response to stress as "catastrophizing" the event (thinking of a problem as a catastrophe).
 However, research has found that patients with anxiety disorder do not have any differences in their actual physical response to stress (such as heart rate, blood pressure, or release of stress hormones) compared to people without anxiety.